 FIFA Quality Programme for Virtual Offside Lines

-Virtual Offside Lines (VOL) have been used for several years to graphically analyse a (potential) situation of offside in the game of football.
+Virtual offside lines (VOL) have been used for several years to graphically analyse potential offside situations in football.

-Any provider seeking to test and certify their Virtual Offside Line Technologies to the requirements of the FIFA Quality Programme needs to follow the certain guidelines that outlines the process to obtain certification for a system that generates Virtual Offside Lines.
+Any provider seeking to test and certify their virtual offside line technology to the requirements of the FIFA Quality Programme needs to follow the certain guidelines, which outlines the process to obtain certification for a system that generates virtual offside lines.